"Our philosophy is to source paintings worldwide, buying the best examples, in the finest condition, with excellent provenance."

 “Paintings have always been part of my life; my father James Green opened a gallery at 4 St James's Street in 1936, the year I was born.
 I left school at fifteen to work with him at his Bond Street Gallery (9 New Bond Street), before setting out on my own in 1955.
 I then joined my elder brother John, who owned a gallery in Piccadilly Arcade, and in 1959 we opened the St James's Gallery in Jermyn Street.
 We worked together until 1964, when we went our separate ways as picture dealers, John to develop his twin interests in art and property businesses and I to open my own gallery.

-From the 1970s onwards, Richard Green has developed its business in Old Masters, traditional British paintings, Impressionists Modern British masters and Sculpture.
-Our philosophy is to source paintings worldwide, buying the best examples, in the finest condition, with excellent provenance.
-Over the years I have been ably assisted by my sister Penny Marks and brother John Green.
-Subsequently I have been joined by my children and more recently by my Grandson Charles Green, all of whom have grown up in the stimulating and challenging atmosphere of picture dealing and have applied their talents to many aspects of the business.
+From the 1970s onwards, Richard Green has developed its business in Old Masters, traditional British paintings, Impressionists, Modern British masters and Sculpture.
+Our philosophy is to source art works worldwide, buying the best examples, in the finest condition, with excellent provenance.
+Over the years I have been ably assisted by my sister Penny Marks, whose charm and enthusiasm for fine art are warmly appreciated by our clients.
+My eldest son Jonathan, now our CEO, has grown up in the stimulating and challenging atmosphere of picture dealing and has applied his talents to many aspects of the business.
+He is involved in the wider art world as a Board Member of TEFAF Maastricht and in active support of British and international museums.
+My daughter Marie-Claire is a crucial member of our team as head of PR and advertising.
+More recently we have been joined by Jonathan’s son Charles Green, who brings a fresh eye to marketing and social media at the gallery.

 Richard Green opened its premises at 147 New Bond Street in 1998, after two years' complete renovation of the five-storey building which had once been the home of Admiral Lord Nelson, and which had been occupied by Wildenstein since 1936.
 This gave us our first taste of a large architectural project, as the space was completely redesigned, with galleries over three floors.
-The spectacular main gallery, with its beautiful glazed ceiling, has displayed to advantage our shows of Sporting, Impressionist and Post-Impressionist paintings.
+The spectacular main gallery, with its beautiful glazed ceiling, is the ideal setting for changing displays of paintings and sculpture with the advantage of natural light.
+Exhibitions of Impressionists, the beloved British modern master LS Lowry and sculpture by Moore and Hepworth have been shown to great impact there.

-2024 sees a new chapter, as we have decided to let our freehold property at 33 New Bond Street to a leading fashion house and merge our two Richard Green galleries on Bond Street and to operate from the substantially larger of the two buildings, 147 New Bond Street.
-We believe that the Modern works will benefit from the larger space and allow dynamic juxtapositions of Old and Modern Masters.
+2024 saw a new chapter, when we decided to let our freehold property at 33 New Bond Street to a leading fashion house, merge our two Richard Green galleries on Bond Street and to operate from the substantially larger of the two buildings, 147 New Bond Street.
+The Modern works now benefit from the larger space and allow dynamic juxtapositions of Old and Modern Masters.

 Richard Green